TiendaNube/api-docs/resources/checkout.md

 ##### DebitPayment

-These are the input fields rendered and available in the object `Checkout.data.form`.
+These are the input fields rendered and available in the object `Checkout.getData('form')`.

 | Name             | Description                                                | Required     | `fields` value           |
 | ---------------- | ---------------------------------------------------------- | ------------ | ------------------------ |